mokagio/dotfiles/README.md

 Also don't forget to download the documentation, so that it can be used by Dash.

+### PHP

+The script installs PHP, but doesn't install Composer, which you'll have to do manually following the instructions [here](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).

 ## macOS notes

 - [How to enable three fingers drag](https://support.apple.com/en-au/HT204609)